Free Initial Assessment

 A Section 8 notice is appropriate when there has been a tenancy agreement breach.
 For example, the Tenant is not paying their rent, or they are using your property for illegal purposes.
 You can claim rent arrears through a Section 8 notice.

 A Section 21 notice is less contentious.
 It is simply notice that you would like to recover your property when the Tenancy agreement ends or after it ends, but you cannot recover unpaid rent through this notice.
+A Section 21 notice may only be served if the tenant has occupied the property for more than four months, and they must receive a minimum of two months’ notice before vacating.

 Get in touch